Price-Point/public-api-docs/corporate-accounts/resources.md

 ### Note(s)
 1. The price is the sum of lineItems and modifications denominated in `currency`.
 1. A chargeDetail is only valid if the price is not null.
-If the price is null then check the `errors` field to see why.
+If the price is null, then check the `errors` field to see why.
 ## metadata
 Multiple resources have metadata like moves and shipments.
 They all follow the same structure